-If stuffing, with traditional sausage meat or similar, carefully fill the neck end, being careful not to tear the skin.
+If stuffing with traditional sausage meat or similar, carefully fill the neck cavity, taking care not to tear the skin.
 Use a couple of cocktail sticks to secure any loose skin when finished.
-Remember to weigh the bird after it’s been stuffed for accurate cooking times.
+Remember to weigh the raw turkey after it’s been stuffed for accurate cooking times.

 You can also stuff the turkey cavity with flavour – bay leaves, herbs, citrus fruit, and onion.
-As the bird roasts, these will soften and release lots of steam to keep the bird moist.
+As the bird roasts, these will soften and release plenty of steam to keep it moist.

 Get ahead with your accompaniments

 Why not make them in advance and freeze until you need them?
 Find tips below, as well as our easy-to-prepare recipes for Christmas stuffing, sauces and sides.
 Or if you're really pushed for time, check out our ready-made selection of sides.

 Place the turkey in a roasting tin.
 For golden, crispy skin, brush all over with melted butter.
 Cover with a large sheet of foil and secure around the rim of the tin to trap the steam and keep the bird moist.
 It's now ready for the oven.